Ento0n/ProtSpace/README.md

-    ->  -b          Name of the files which are in the data folder, requires equal names (String) ->  --sep       The character which seperates the columns in the .csv file (Character) ->  --uid_col   The column number which holds the unique ID, starting from 0 (Integer)
+    ->  -b          Name of the files which are in the data folder, requires equal names (String) ->  --sep       The character which seperates the columns in the .csv file (Character) ->  --uid_col   The column number which holds the unique ID, starting from 0 (Integer) ->  --html_col  If set, html file of the selected column is saved in data directory (Integer)

 Example: